A Heterogeneous Schelling Model for Wealth Disparity and its Effect on Segregation: Simulations

 \section{Simulations}

-We supplement the theorems with simulations of $\mathcal{M}$, shown in Figure \ref{fig:sim1}, for a city with income inequality starting from random initial locations of agents.
-Figure \ref{fig:sim1} compares configurations after running $\mathcal{M}$ for the same number of iterations, varying only the values of $\lambda$, $\gamma$, and the placement of urban sites.
-Note that the parameter values of $\lambda$ and $\gamma$ in the simulations are better than in our theorems, confirming that our proven bounds are likely not tight.
+We supplement the theorems with simulations of $\mathcal{M}$, shown in Figure~\ref{fig:sim1}, \ref{fig:sim3}, and \ref{fig:sim4}, for a city with income inequality starting from random initial locations of agents.
+Figure~\ref{fig:sim1} compares configurations after running $\mathcal{M}$ for the same number of iterations, varying only the values of $\lambda$, $\gamma$, and the placement of urban sites.
+Note that the parameter settings for $\lambda$ and $\gamma$ in the simulations are better than in our theorems, confirming that our bounds are likely not tight.